10 Technical guidelines¶

 }

-10.3 Names
+10.3 Names¶

 All elements of an optimization problem in MOSEK (objective, constraints, variables, etc.) can be given names.
 Assigning meaningful names to variables and constraints makes it much easier to understand and debug optimization problems dumped to a file.
 On the other hand, note that assigning names can substantially increase setup time, so it should be avoided in time-critical applications.

-The Model object’s, variables’ and constraints’ constructors provide versions with a string name as an optional parameter.
+object’s, variables’ and constraints’ constructors provide versions with a string name as an optional parameter.

 Names introduced in Fusion are transformed into names in the underlying low-level optimization task, which in turn can be saved to a file.
 In particular:

-• a scalar variable with name var becomes a variable with name var[],
+a scalar variable with name

-• the same applies to constraints,
+, etc., depending on the shape,the same applies to constraints,

-• a new variable with name 1.0 may be added.
+a new variable with name

 These are the guidelines.
 No guarantees are made for the exact form of this transformation.